National Certificate (Covid passport) will discontinue as of 5 February. More information.

 - that learning materials and inventory be cleaned and disinfected, if more than one person used the materials or inventory;

 - at the entrance to University employee work offices dealing with students and other interested persons, that there would be adherence to marked distances by the Building Management team between waiting individuals/students.

-When organizing studies and work at the University, masks are recommended in common area facilities, and a distance of 1 meter must be adhered to in common facilities and enclosed areas.
+When organizing studies and work at the University, medical masks or respirators are recommended, and a distance of 1 meter must be adhered to in common facilities and enclosed areas.

 Persons organizing University events must adhere to regulations issued by the Minister of Health of the Republic of Lithuania – decisions of state-level extraordinary situations Operations Head Regarding Necessary Conditions of Organization of Cultural and Other Events and those in effect the day of the event.